rajnishsubedi0/SQ_Lite_to_recyclerview/README.md

 this works!!

-Addint data to sqlite database and showing it in recyclerview is awesome This is working hurrey!!!
+Adding data to sqlite database and showing it in recyclerview is awesome This is working hurrey!!!